Sustaining serious injuries in an auto accident is a life-changing experience.

 State law doesn’t indicate a specific timeline for notifying the other party of your intent to file a claim.
 However, we recommend that you do so as soon as possible for three important reasons.

 This is state law if anyone was killed in the accident, sustained an injury, or one or both drivers incurred more than $1,000 in damages.

-If you plan to file a claim against the other driver who you feel caused the accident, we recommend doing so as soon as possible.
-We also recommend this for a supplementary uninsured or underinsured motorist claims.
+If you plan to file a claim against the other driver who you feel caused the accident, we recommend doing so as soon as possible with your insurance agent.
+We also recommend this for supplementary uninsured or underinsured motorist claims.

 At Raphaelson & Levine Law Firm, we know a car crash is a challenging time and we want to make things easier for you in any way we can.

-If you have questions about New York's car accident claim time limits, or are wondering if you can still file a claim, contact an attorney at our firm today for a free consultation.
+If you have questions about New York's car accident claim time limits, property damage, accident report, the adjuster, or are wondering if you can still file a claim, contact an attorney at our firm today for a free consultation.

 Please bring as much information as you have available to this initial consultation, including the police report, your medical records, proof of lost income, and the contact information for any witnesses to the accident.